GabiCampana/hello-world/README.md

 # hello-world
 Hi humans,

-Gabriela here, I like managing projects and product and I love surfing.
+Gabriela here, I like managing projects and products, and I love surfing.